valkey-io/valkey-doc/topics/benchmark.md

 The `valkey-benchmark` program is a quick and useful way to get some figures and evaluate the performance of a Valkey instance on a given hardware.
 However, by default, it does not represent the maximum throughput a Valkey instance can sustain.
-Actually, by using pipelining and a fast client (hiredis), it is fairly easy to write a program generating more throughput than valkey-benchmark.
+Actually, by using pipelining and a fast client (libvalkey), it is fairly easy to write a program generating more throughput than valkey-benchmark.
 The default behavior of valkey-benchmark is to achieve throughput by exploiting concurrency only (i.e. it creates several connections to the server).